History of the U.S. Open Cup

 The Lamar Hunt U.S. Open Cup is an American soccer competition open to all United States Soccer Federation affiliated teams, from amateur adult club teams to the professional clubs of Major League Soccer.
 The following is the history of the U.S. Open Cup tournament.

+For a listing of all U.S. Open Cup champions, see the list of U.S. Open Cup finals.

 AFA era

 Before the creation of the United States Soccer Federation, soccer in the United States was organized on regional levels, with no governing body overlooking regional soccer leagues.
 The first non-league organizing body within the United States was the American Football Association (AFA) which was incarnated in 1884.
 The AFA sought to standardize rules for teams competing in northern New Jersey and southern New York.
 Within two years, this region began to widen to include teams in Pennsylvania and Massachusetts.

 Within a year of its founding, the AFA organized the first non-league cup in U.S. soccer history, known as the American Cup.
 Clubs from New Jersey and Massachusetts dominated the first twelve years.
 It would not be until 1897 that a club from outside those two states won the American Cup.
 Philadelphia Manz brought the title to Pennsylvania for the first time.
 Due to internal conflicts within the AFA, the cup was suspended in 1899, and it was not resumed until 1906.
 The conflicts within the AFA led to a movement to create a truly national body to oversee American soccer.
 Drawing on both its position as the oldest soccer organization and the status of the American Cup, the AFA argued that it should be the nationally recognized body.

 In October 1911, a competing body, the American Amateur Football Association (AAFA) was created.
 The association quickly spread outside of the Northeast and created its own cup in 1912, the American Amateur Football Association Cup.
 That year, both the AFA and AAFA applied for membership in FIFA, the international governing body for soccer.
 In 1913, the AAFA gained an edge over the AFA when several AFA organizations moved to the AAFA.
 On April 5, 1913, the AAFA reorganized as the United States Football Association, presently known as the United States Soccer Federation.
 FIFA quickly granted a provisional membership and USFA began exerting its influence on the sport.
 This led to the establishment of the National Challenge Cup that fall.
 The National Challenge Cup quickly grew to overshadow the American Cup.
 However, both cups were played simultaneously for the next ten years.
 Declining respect for the AFA led to the withdrawal of several associations from its cup in 1917.
 Further competition came in 1924 when USFA created the National Amateur Cup.
 That spelled the death knell for the American Cup.
 It played its last season in 1924.